 Compare Whitewood Creek at Whitewood, Spearfish Creek Spearfish, or Spearfish Canyon when upper Whitewood is too small, warm, colored, or access-limited.

-Recheck the 2026 South Dakota Fishing Handbook before fishing because Black Hills trout regulations and seasonal exceptions can change.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Recheck the 2026 South Dakota Fishing Handbook before fishing because Black Hills trout rules and seasonal exceptions can change.

 Deadwood Whitewood Creek Trail

-The clearest official walk-in public corridor for this upper-reach page, and the best place to begin a disciplined upper Whitewood session.
+The clearest official walk-in public area for this upper-reach page, and the best place to begin a disciplined upper Whitewood session.

 Upper public road crossings above Whitewood